 - HWDSB Community Involvement Information: Students and parents must ensure that the “volunteer activity” meets the requirements of Community Involvement as outlined in our Community Involvement Facts Sheet.

-- All students are encouraged to complete their Community Involvement Hours by the end of Grade 10.
+- All students are encouraged to complete a minimum of 10 Community Involvement Hours each academic year.
+We recommend completing all 40 hours by the end of Grade 10.

 Local Volunteer Opportunities